littlebee/scatbot-edge-ai-shootout/README.md

 ### Raspberry Pi 4b

 Performance data is provided for both the 4GB and 8GB versions of the Raspberry Pi 4b.
-All tests are run on the 64 bit version of the Raspian Linux distribution codename Bullseye.
+All tests are run on the 64 bit "lite" version of the Raspian Linux distribution codename Bullseye.

 See the [setup guide for Raspberry Pi4](https://github.com/littlebee/scatbot-edge-ai-shootout/blob/main/Setup%20Raspberry%20Pi4.md) for more information about how to setup all of the things.